-Potassium chloride (KC1) 0.2 g
+Potassium chloride (KCl) 0.2 g

 Solution B

-Potassium dihydrogen phosphate 0.1 g
+i) Potassium dihydrogen phosphate (KH2PO4) 0.1 g

-(KH2PO4)

-Dipotassium hydrogen phosphate 0.3 g
+ii) Dipotassium hydrogen phosphate 0.3 g

-(K2HPO4)

-During preparation of the medium, mix solution A and B in the proportion 1 : 1.
+During preparation of the medium, mix Solution A and Solution B in the proportion 1 : 1.
 Add equal volume of distilled water.
 Finally add agar (2 percent m/v).
 Heat on a water bath to dissolve agar and dispense in culture tubes in 20 ml quantities each.
 Plug the culture tubes with non- absorbent cotton and sterilize the medium in an autoclave at 103.35 kPa (15 psi) for 15 min.

 B-2 PREPARATION OF MIX SPORE SUSPENSION